Devonport, Plymouth: Facilities

-Devonport has its own shopping street, a railway station, a swimming pool, park and a sports ground, The Brickfields.
+Devonport has its own high street, a railway station, a swimming pool, park, and sports ground, The Brickfields.
 Since 2003, it has been the home of Plymouth Albion, the city's Rugby union club located near Plymouth City College.

 Devonport is also home to the Devonport Playhouse, a theatre located in the former Methodist Central Hall in Fore Street.
-The space was purchased and converted into a performance venue by the Plymouth Theatre Company back in 1987.
-It is a popular venue with the local Amateur Dramatic companies, choirs and dancing schools in Plymouth especially, since the closure of the Athenaeum in central Plymouth.
+The space was purchased and converted into a performance venue by the Plymouth Theatre Company in 1987.
+It is a popular venue with local Amateur Dramatic companies, choirs and dancing schools, especially since the closure of the Athenaeum in central Plymouth.

-UTC Plymouth is a university technical college (UTC) which opened in September 2013 near Devonport Park.
-The UTC is situated on the former site of Parkside Community College, which closed in August 2008 due to falling enrolment.
+Devonport is also home to UTC Plymouth, a university technical college (UTC) which opened in September 2013 near Devonport Park.
+It is situated on the former site of Parkside Community College, which closed in August 2008 due to falling enrolment.

 The Torpoint Ferry service across the Hamoaze (River Tamar) operates from Devonport to Cornwall.

-Devonport Naval base/Dockyard has, over the years, been known as "Guz" by naval ratings.
+Devonport Naval Base has, over the years, been known as "Guz" by naval ratings.
 There are various explanations for the nickname: the Royal Naval Museum says it is short for Guzzle and refers to Devon cream teas.